Bashpoet/text2anki/README.md

 # text2anki

-**Intelligent Flashcard Generator:** This script intelligently extracts key linguistic elements from text and uses a Large Language Model (LLM) to create comprehensive Anki flashcards for efficient language learning.
+**text2anki:** This script intelligently extracts key linguistic elements from text and uses a Large Language Model (LLM) to create comprehensive Anki flashcards for efficient language learning.

 ---